 Details of any additional data required, and confirmation of which documents we need

-Workpermit.com completes your E2 Treaty registration application and submits it to the Treaty Visa section at the appropriate US consulate or Embassy – processing takes 4-6 weeks
+Workpermit.com completes your E2 Treaty registration application and submits it to the Treaty Visa section at the appropriate US consulate or Embassy.

-After registration as an E2 Treaty Investor business, visas can be obtained for principal applicants (if they are a person rather than a company), employees and dependants in about two weeks.
+After registration as an E2 Treaty Investor business, visas can be obtained for principal applicants, employees and dependants in about two weeks.
 You provide us with relevant information and we prepare and submit the application to the Treaty Visa section.

-Once the principal applicant has obtained registration as an E2 Treaty Investor they can obtain E2 visas for qualifying employees who are the same nationality as the investor.
-Obtaining the E2 registration usually takes 4 to 6 weeks, and obtaining E2 employee visas usually takes about two weeks.
+Once the principal applicant has obtained registration as an E2 Treaty Investor they can obtain E2 visas for qualifying employees who are usually the same nationality as the investor.
+Obtaining the E2 registration could take some months depending on the jurisdiction, and obtaining E2 employee visas usually takes about two weeks.

 Two types of employee qualify for E visas: